pedrolara-boop/StashStudioSync/README.md

 - `--api-key API_KEY`: Stash API key (default from config)
 - `--debug`: Enable debug mode with more verbose logging
 - `--limit LIMIT`: Limit the number of studios to process when using --all
+- `--dry-run`: Show what changes would be made without actually making them

 ## Getting API Keys